Rustam-Z/big-data/Big Data/big_data.md

 - **Data lake** is a vast pool of raw data, the purpose for which is not yet defined.
 - **Data warehouse** is a repository for structured, filtered data that has already been processed for a specific purpose.
 Deliver deep insight with advance in-database analytics, OLAP.
 - **Pre-processing** (irrelevant, relevant data) before moving to DW, **offloading** moving infrequently accessed data from Data Warehouses into enterprise grade Hadoop. **Exploration**, using big data capabilities to explore and discover new high value data from massive amounts
+- Pros: scalability, flexibility and fault-tolerance

+#### Hadoop difference
+- RDBMS provides **vertical scalability**, which is also called "Scaling Up" a machine, which means you can add more resources or hardware, such as memory or CPU, to a machine in the computer cluster.
+While Hadoop provides **horizontal scalability**, which is known as "Scaling Out" a machine and means adding more machines to the existing computer clusters as a result of which Hadoop becomes a fault-tolerant.
+    - Vertical: more CPU & Memory
+    - Horizontal: more VMs - machines

 ### Hadoop framework: Stepping into Hadoop
 - Hadoop 1.0